Next-to-next-to-leading order post-Newtonian linear-in-spin binary Hamiltonians: Introduction

-The present article provides a detailed exposition of how the next-to-next-to-leading order (NNLO) spin-orbit and spin(1)-spin(2) post-Newtonian Hamiltonians can be derived from an extension of the canonical formalism of Arnowitt, Deser, and Misner \cite{Arnowitt:Deser:Misner:1962,*Arnowitt:Deser:Misner:2008}.
+The present article provides a detailed exposition of how the next-to-next-to-leading order (NNLO) spin-orbit and spin(1)-spin(2) post-Newtonian Hamiltonians can be derived from an extension of the canonical formalism of Arnowitt, Deser, and Misner \mycite{Arnowitt:Deser:Misner:1962,Arnowitt:Deser:Misner:2008}{Arnowitt:Deser:Misner:1962,*Arnowitt:Deser:Misner:2008}.
 The mentioned extension of the ADM formalism refers to a generalization from (non-rotating) point-masses (PM) to rotating objects \cite{Steinhoff:Schafer:2009:2}, see also \cite{Steinhoff:2011, Steinhoff:Wang:2009, Steinhoff:Schafer:Hergt:2008}.
 Results for these Hamiltonians were already presented in this journal \cite{Hartung:Steinhoff:2011:1,Hartung:Steinhoff:2011:2}.
 Their technicalities are also discussed in the (german) PhD thesis of JH \cite{Hartung:2012}.
 A corresponding Lagrangian potential for the NNLO spin(1)-spin(2) interaction was derived simultaneously by M. Levi in \cite{Levi:2011} via an effective field theory (EFT) approach.
 A comparisons between EFT and ADM results at NNLO spin(1)-spin(2) was not yet undertaken, as it is not straightforward (see \cite{Hergt:2011, Hergt:Steinhoff:Schafer:2011} for a discussion at NLO).
 However, in \cite{Marsat:Bohe:Faye:Blanchet:2012,Bohe:Marsat:Faye:Blanchet:2012} the equations of motion in harmonic gauge were calculated at NNLO spin-orbit level and agreement with our Hamiltonian was found.